0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Going back to wetdream
-- Going back to the debate whether or not
+- Going back to the debate whether or not some things are nature and are hereditary vs. nurture and happened because of the choices he made
+	- Was he destined to lean on drugs, was that his choice, or was it a tragedy?
+	- Was he destined to get hurt, was that his choice, or was it a tragedy?

 ```ad-quote
 title: **revisited** 2:1:23
 The choice is yours to live with it
 ```

--
+- One of the strongest hitting lines when combined with the ending of the second part
+- Even though the abuser decided to do this, the narrator retaliates saying that they will have to live with the guilt that

 ```ad-quote
 title: **revisited** 2:1:24-25